Senior Health Insurance Over 70 Care Options and Costs

 Medicare is PART of the solution

-- Medicare Part A, called hospital insurance.
-This program covers most of the costs associated with a hospital stay, as well as some follow-up costs after being in the hospital.
+- Our medicare Part A, called hospital insurance.
+This program covers most of the costs associated with a hospital stay.
+As well as some follow-up costs after being in the hospital.

 - You can also pay for outpatient medical services such as equipment and supplies, home health care, and physical therapy.
 Generally, you don’t have to pay a premium for Part A, you just need to apply for the coverage.